papcharis/Stack-Overflow-Tag-Prediction/README.md

 # Docker Contenarization

 For the final part of the problem, I have created a Docker file in order to reproduce the problem in any machine.
 Using the Dockerfile, a Docker image can be created and a container with all the modules and libraries installed can be launched in order to run the Jupyter Notebook.
+The required libraries are written on the requirements.txt file.